khalifa47/CompilerDev/SwaScript/readme.md

 - **Lexer**: Tokenizes SwahiliScript code into a list of tokens.
 - **Parser**: Parses the tokenized code into an Abstract Syntax Tree (AST).
 - **Interpreter**: Executes SwahiliScript code by evaluating the AST.

+To run sample code use `python main.py test.swa`